autonomobil/SDCND-P9_PID-Control/README.md

 * The proportional part of the controller tries to steer the vehicle to the centre line proportional to the negative CTE.
 Due to inertia and other physical properties, a P-controller is not sufficient, as it starts to oscillate and overload the vehicle from left to right.

 ##### I
-* The integral part of the controller tries a mitigate the effect of a bias towards one direction.
+* The integral part of the controller tries to mitigate the effect of a bias towards one direction.
+This part is the least effective of all and fails almost instantly.

 ##### D